Jim Elder, Bureau Chief

 Michael Records, Deputy Bureau Chief

-BCC's vision is to develop re-entry focused community corrections programs and facilities that provide treatment, education, and/or training programs to match offender needs.
+The Bureau of Community Correction's Vision is to protect public safety through developing re-entry focused community corrections programs and facilities that provide treatment, education, and/or training programs to match offender needs.

 LEVELS OF SUPERVISION